 - Allow cakes to cool completely in the pans set on a wire rack.
 The cakes must be completely cool before frosting and assembling.

 - Assemble and frost: If cooled cakes are domed on top, use a large serrated knife to slice a thin layer off the tops to create a flat surface.
 This is called “leveling” the cakes.
 Discard or crumble over finished cake (or on ice cream!).
-Place 1 cake layer on your cake stand or serving plate.
+Place 1 cake layer on your cake turntable, cake stand, or serving plate.
 Evenly cover the top with frosting.
 Top with 2nd layer.
 (If desired, if the edges seem extra crumbly, apply a crumb coat which is a thin layer of frosting all over the cake.
 You can see I did this in the video tutorial above.
 Refrigerate the crumb coated cake for 15 minutes before adding the rest of the frosting.)
 Spread remaining frosting all over the top and sides.
 I always use an icing spatula and/or a bench scraper for the frosting.
 Garnish with sprinkles, if desired.

 - For extra neat slices, refrigerate cake for 30-60 minutes before slicing.
 This helps the cake hold its shape when cutting.